belvip/Java-spring-boot-Ecommerce/README.md

 * In Spring Data JPA, `JPA Repositories` simplify data access in applications by providing a consistent, high-level API for interacting with databases.

 # Configure JPA in our project by configure `com.ecommerce.project.repositories` package

+The `@Autowired` annotation in Java, specifically in the Spring Framework, is used for dependency injection.
+It enables Spring to automatically "inject" a required bean (class instance) into a dependent object at runtime.